ryancolorcafe/ryandevelops/_blog_posts/2023-01-14-highlights-from-elixir-for-programmers.md

 # To sum up...

-Agents, DynamicSuperivisors, and GenServers, oh my.
+Agents, DynamicSupervisors, and GenServers, oh my.
 That was a lot to cover in one course.
 This doesn't even take into consideration the sections of the course that deal with Phoenix and LiveView.
 But here's a few bullet points to take with you:

 - [Processes](https://elixir-lang.org/getting-started/processes.html) are what all Elixir code runs inside of.
 They are isolated from each other, run concurrent to one another and communicate via message passing.
 - [Agents](https://elixir-lang.org/getting-started/mix-otp/agent.html) are great for when multiple processes need to share or store state.
 We used one to help save a round trip to the database to get the list of words for the hangman game.